Khalji dynasty (Bengal): Origin and establishment

-An early 20th-century depiction of Muhammad Bhakhtiyar Khilji's conquest.
+An early 20th-century depiction of Muhammad Bakhtiyar Khalji leading his troops during a massacre of monks at a Buddhist monastery in Bihar.

 The Khalji dynasty was of Turko-Afghan origin.
 Its ancestors, the Khalaj, are said to have been initially a Turkic people or a Turkified people of possibly of Indo-Iranian origin who migrated together with their ancestors the Hunas and Hephthalites from Central Asia, into the southern and eastern regions of modern-day Afghanistan as early as 660 CE, where they ruled the region of Kabul as the Buddhist Turk Shahis.
 According to R.S.
 Chaurasia, the Khaljis slowly inherited many Afghan habits and customs, and that they were treated as Afghans by the Turkic nobles of the Delhi Sultanate.
 Even to the point where Turkic nobles in the Delhi Sultanate opposed Khalji ascension to the throne of Delhi after the Khalji Revolution.

 According to The New Cambridge History of Islam in the thirteenth century the Khalji were regarded as a separate people distinct from the Turks.
-The so-called “Khalji revolution” was the transfer of power from a Turkish ruling elite to a non-Turkish one.
+The later so-called “Khalji Revolution” was the transfer of power from a Turkish ruling elite to a non-Turkish one.